Dorothy Lawrence: Early life

-The Oxford Dictionary of National Biography (which at time of publication in 2004 did not mention details of her life after 1919) erroneously reports Lawrence was born on 4 October 1896 in Polesworth, Warwickshire, the second daughter of Thomas Hartshorn Lawrence and Mary Jane Beddall..

-This is evidently not the case, as a simple check shows: their daughter, Dorothy Lawrence aged 14, appears in the 1911 census with her parents, while in the same census 23-year-old Dorothy Lawrence, single, born in Shepherd's Bush is a journalist, boarding with other lady boarders at 9 Beaumont Cres, Fulham, West Kensington.
-Further, in the 1939 WW2 Ration Register she was aged 51, and her death age in 1964 was recorded as 76 on her death certificate.

-When her mother died 1 July 1901 Lawrence was adopted by a wealthy and respected Church of England guardian, widowed Mrs Josephine Fitzgerald in Salisbury.
+Lawrence was born in Fulham, Middlesex.
+(Note: Verified new research updates previous birth details) When her mother died on 1 July 1901, Lawrence was adopted by a wealthy and respected Church of England guardian, widowed Mrs Josephine Fitzgerald in Salisbury.

 War correspondent

 By outbreak of World War One Lawrence had had some articles published in The Times and in Nash's Pall Mall Magazine.
 She wrote to a number of the Fleet Street newspapers offering her services as a war correspondent.
 She believed that this would be the best way to gain recognition for her writing skills, but no British newspapers would send a woman to the front lines Western Front (World War One) In fact, they couldn't get access for even experienced male correspondents.

 In summer 1915, according to her later book, she purchased a bicycle for £2 and paid another £3 to convey it with her across the English Channel to France.
 She was rejected from joining the Voluntary Aid Detachment and instead attempted to enter the war zone via the French sector as a freelancer.
 She was arrested by French Police in Senlis, 2 mi short of the front line, and ordered to leave.
 Spending the night sleeping on a haystack in a forest, she returned to Paris, concluding that only by disguising herself as a man would she get her story:

 I'll see what an ordinary English girl, without credentials or money can accomplish.